 Inattention.
 Hyperactivity.
 Impulsivity.
 Distractibility.
 These are just some of the characteristics that can make it difficult for children with Attention Deficit Hyperactivity Disorder (ADHD) to succeed in school, according to experts.

 What's more, contending with the many misperceptions surrounding the disorder can be a challenge.
-"Most kids who are diagnosed with ADD or ADHD grow up thinking they are lazy and dumb because that's what they are told from a young age," says Michelle Rodkey, a 10-year counselor at St. Bonaventure University.
+"Most kids who are diagnosed with ADD or ADHD grow up thinking they are lazy and dumb because that's what they are told from a young age," says Michelle Rodkey, a counselor at St. Bonaventure University.

 Diagnosis Is Key